dhruv160410116084/React-WebRTC-videocall-app/README.md

 ## About The Project

 CharCha is a WebRTC based Video calling web application.
-It not only used for video calling it also provides peer-to-peer message and file transfering by levaraging Data Channels of WebRTC. for signaling it uses
+It is not only used for video calling.
+It also provides peer-to-peer messages and files transferring by leveraging the Data Channels of WebRTC. for signaling, it uses
 Socket.io with node express server.

 ## Built With